DXP features explained

 The driving force behind the transition from CMS to DXP has been the proliferation of new touchpoints and digital channels.
 DXPs are channel-agnostic and provide more flexibility for delivering content to new and emerging channels.
 A DXP can make development and deployment times much faster for IT departments, allowing them to build the features that help marketers get the most out of new channels.

 Websites, mobile applications, digital kiosks, digital assistants, IoT devices, and any other customer touchpoint can become a delivery channel for marketers.
 Customers are becoming increasingly accustomed to switching between multiple devices as they go about their days, which is reflected during brand and customer interactions and shopping journeys.
 The digital customer journey continues to evolve and is no longer limited to one or two touchpoints.
-Many of them are used several times before a final purchase is made.
-A digital channel platform means that brands can leverage these customer data platforms to make the transition between channels seamless and deliver a true omnichannel experience.
-This touchpoint architecture increases customer expectations

 How Magnolia handles touchpoint delivery

-Magnolia not only delivers traditional websites to desktop computers and mobiles, but delivers experiences to any channel.
+Magnolia not only delivers traditional websites to desktop computers and mobiles but also experiences to any channel.
 Some of the most frequent use cases are mobile apps like Single Page Applications (SPAs) or Progressive Web Apps (PWAs) that content authors can visually manage in Magnolia like traditional websites.
 Other use cases include VR, digital signage, or smart speakers.
 Some customers even use Magnolia to deliver images to print.

 While upholding quality and compliance, Magnolia's digital strategy and content governance capabilities guarantee seamless connectivity and product information management across digital touchpoints.
 Organizations can effectively distribute information, modify it for various devices, offer a consistent user experience across numerous touchpoints, and deliver a true omnichannel experience with Magnolia.